Darshan-salecha/shaking-Dice-Project-using-Arduino/README.md

-# shaking-Dice-Project-using-Arduino
+# Shaking-Dice-Project-using-Arduino
-This Project is created for autonomous project exibhition in jaypee college in sem3
+Introducing the next genration DICE (SMART DICE) This Project is created for autonomous project exibhition in jaypee college in sem3